Dates

 Love, revolution and liberty

-‘Fidelio’ is Leonore.
-Disguised as a man, she adopts a new name and embarks on a mission to free her lover Florestan from the depths of Pizzaro’s dark dungeons.
+Fidelio is Leonore.
+She plunges into an adventure to free her beloved Florestan from the deepest darkness of Pizzaro's dungeons.
 His tyrannical violence, abuse of power and barbaric behaviour make him one of the most despicable characters in opera history.
 Indeed, Fidelio’s struggle is a fight to the death.
 But love brings hope against this backdrop of a corrupt world.

 Inspired by a true story from the time of the French Revolution, Beethoven wrote a masterpiece whose characters rise above the banal.
 The symphonic, almost religious nature of his music adds depth to a story in which powerful emotions and big ideas meet.